-The average potential budgetary impact when using the WAC was an additional per-patient cost of approximately \$3,300 per year, and approximately \$1,300 per year using the discounted WAC.
-Average potential budgetary impact at the three cost-effectiveness threshold prices for the drug were estimated to be cost saving, ranging from approximately \$23,000 per patient in savings using the annual price to achieve \$150,000 per QALY to approximately \$30,500 per patient in savings using the annual price to achieve a \$50,000 per QALY cost-effectiveness threshold.
+The average potential budgetary impact when using the WAC was an additional per-patient cost of approximately \$1,700 per year.
+Average potential budgetary impact at dupilumab's net price resulted in cost-savings of approximately \$5,500 per patient annually.
+Average potential budgetary impact at the three cost-effectiveness threshold prices for the drug were estimated to be cost saving, ranging from approximately \$23,300 per patient in savings using the annual price to achieve \$150,000 per QALY to approximately \$31,100 per patient in savings using the annual price to achieve a \$50,000 per QALY cost-effectiveness threshold.
 It is important to note that these findings are versus a population-level treatment mix of biologics and SoC.
 Against just SoC alone, using dupilumab will result in greater budget impact at both the per patient and the population level across the five price points (WAC, discounted WAC, prices to reach willingness-to-pay [WTP] thresholds of \$50,000, \$100,000 and \$150,000 per QALY).
-When compared to individual biologics at their respective discounted WAC and associated health care costs, using dupilumab will result in additional costs at the per patient and population level at its WAC and discounted WAC, but will result in cost-savings at the three WTP threshold prices.

-At dupilumab's WAC and discounted WAC, 39% and 99% of the eligible population could be treated before the total budget impact exceeds the ICER annual budget impact threshold (Figure 7.1).
-While the difference in the per patient budget impact is only approximately \$2,000 per year, the substantial difference in the percentage of eligible population that can be treated is due to the size of the patient population.
-At its prices to reach the cost-effectiveness thresholds between \$50,000 and \$150,000 per QALY, the total population budget impact resulted in cost-savings and the entire population could be treated.
+At dupilumab's WAC, 91% of the eligible population could be treated before the total budget impact exceeds the ICER annual budget impact threshold.
+At its net price and prices to reach the cost-effectiveness thresholds between \$50,000 and \$150,000 per QALY, the total population budget impact resulted in cost-savings and the entire population could be treated.